-- G. When planning and implementing services that individuals the opportunity offer community inclusion, providers shall recognize that: 1.
-Individuals retain the right to assume risk.
-The assumption of risk is required to consider and balance the individual's ability to assume responsibility for that risk and a reasonable assurance of health and safety; 2.
-Individuals make choices during the course of the day about his or her everyday life, including daily routines and schedules; and, 3.
-Individuals have the opportunity to develop self-advocacy skills.
-A. In addition to complying with ethical standards set forth by any relevant licensing or professional organizations, the governing authority and all staff members and volunteers (regardless of whether they hold a professional license) must adhere to the highest ethical and moral conduct in their interactions with the individuals and family members they serve, as 14.3.B.14 well as in their use of program funds and - B. Breaches of ethical or moral conduct toward individuals, their families, or other vulnerable persons, include but are not limited to, the following situations from which a provider is prohibited from engaging in: - 1.
-Borrowing money or property grants.

-- 2. Accepting gifts of monetary value

-- 3. Sexual (or other inappropriate) contact

-- 4. Entering into business transactions or arrangements.
+G. When planning and implementing services that offer individuals the opportunity for community inclusion, providers shall recognize that: Individuals retain the right to assume risk.
+The assumption of risk is required to consider and balance the individual's ability to assume responsibility for that risk and a reasonable assurance of health and safety; Individuals make choices during the course of the day about his or her everyday life, including daily routines and schedules; and, Individuals have the opportunity to develop self-advocacy skills.
+14.3 A. In addition to complying with ethical standards set forth by any relevant licensing or professional organizations, the governing authority and all staff members and volunteers (regardless of whether they hold a professional license) must adhere to the highest ethical and moral conduct in their interactions with the individuals and family members they serve, as well as in their use of program funds and grants.
+B. Breaches of ethical or moral conduct toward individuals, their families, or other vulnerable persons, include but are not limited to, the following situations from which a provider is prohibited from engaging in: 1.
+Borrowing money or property 2.
+Accepting gifts of monetary value 3.
+Sexual (or other inappropriate) contact 4.
+Entering into business transactions or arrangements.
 An exception can be made by the Executive Director of the certified provider.
-The Executive Director of the certified provider is responsible for ensuring that there are no ethical concerns associated with the hiring and supervision practices.

-- 5. Physical, mental or emotional abuse

-In compliance with and supports 42 CFR § 441.301(c)(4)(iii) of the Final Rule with the following verbiage added effective July 1, 2016:
+The Executive Director of the certified provider.
+The Executive Director of the certified with the hiring and supervision practices.
+5. Physical, mental or emotional abuse In compliance with and supports 42 CFR § 441.301(c)(4)(iii) of the Final Rule with the following verbiage added effective July 1, 2016: 14.3.B.14 Failure to report suspected or confirmed abuse, neglect or exploitation of an individual receiving services in accordance with state reporting laws to include but not be limited to the Vulnerable Persons Act and Child Abuse or Neglect reporting requirements.

-14.3.B.14

-Failure to report

-suspected or confirmed

-abuse, neglect or

-exploitation of an

-individual receiving

-services in accordance

-with state reporting laws

-to include but not be

-limited to the Vulnerable

-Persons Act and Child

-Abuse or Neglect

-reporting requirements.